-When you choose our Probate Complete Service we can:
+When you choose our Probate Complete Service, the price for this includes:

-- Deal with HM Revenue & Customs (HMRC) for the Inheritance Tax, Capital Gains Tax and Income Tax matters of the deceased.
+- Dealing with HM Revenue & Customs (HMRC) for the Inheritance Tax, Capital Gains Tax and Income Tax matters of the deceased.

-- Pay all the costs of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you; providing that the Estate owns sufficient assets that can be sold in due course.
+- Paying all the costs of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you; providing that the estate owns sufficient assets that can be sold in due course.

 *This does not include independent co-operative societies including Central England, East of England, Midcounties, Tamworth, Southern, Chelmsford Star, Scotmid, Heart of England, Channel Islands, Lincolnshire and Clydebank.

 There are no upfront costs to pay as our Probate fees are deferred and will be taken from the Estate once it is in funds.